-This has been played with many times in homages, pastiches and parodies of The Devil and Daniel Webster, although some modern viewers may not know what the original source was.
+This has been played with many times in homages, pastiches, and parodies of The Devil and Daniel Webster, although some modern viewers may not know what the original source was.

 - In The Incredible Hercules, Zeus is put on trial by Pluto with a jury of dead supervillains, including the Armless Tiger Man.

 - Superman was once put on trial by group of dead criminals raised when a magical MacGuffin fell into a prison graveyard.
 He had The Phantom Stranger as his defender.

 - In Whiz Comics #43 Ibis defends Eric Winthrop, a friend whose acting career was due to a deal he was tricked into making with the Devil a year ago.
 The Devil is convinced to give a trial and summons the man's 'peers in evil'.
 The Judges are Nero, Brutus, and Robespierre, and the Jury are 'Thieves!
 Sweepings of the Gutter!
 Renegades!'
 The Devil tells them he expects the verdict to be guilty.
 Ibis brings back memory of the court's crimes forcing them to flee from Earth as they cannot face this.

 - The Pony POV Series:

 - Fluttercruel ends up in one of these after what appeared to be her death, with a court of demonic shadows ruling on whether or not she should exist.
 They find her guilty, but she fights her way out of it to help the heroes defeat Princess Gaia/Nightmare Whisper and fix the mess she was responsible for.
 It's left ambiguous as to whether or not this was real or all in her head.